 Amy Apfel Tishman Known as the, "personality plus co-ed," Amy made New York City her home after graduation.
 After her passing in 1982, her family devoted a scholarship in her name to the Alpha chapter of Sigma Delta Tau.
 The scholarship is awarded every year to one deserving member at Cornell University.

-Inez Dane Ross Known as, "the sophisticate," Grace became a prominent social worker in New York after founding Sigma Delta Tau.
+Inez Dane Ross Known as, "the sophisticate," Inez became a prominent social worker in New York after founding Sigma Delta Tau.
 Eleanor Roosevelt honored her at the White House for her Depression era relief efforts during the 1930's.
-She also designed Sigma Delta Tau's crest and chose the national colors cafe au lait and old blue.
+She also designed Sigma Delta Tau's crest and chose the national colors: cafe au lait and old blue.